COMP693-Projects-25S2/NoMorePassword/README.md

 1. **Download the installer**:
    - Visit the [Releases page](https://github.com/COMP693-Projects-25S2/NoMorePassword/releases)
-   - Download `No More Password Setup 1.0.0.exe` for Windows
+   - Download `No More Password Setup 1.0.0.exe` from the latest release
-   - Or download the appropriate installer for your platform
+   - Or download the portable version `No More Password.exe` for direct execution

-2. **Run the installer**:
-   - Double-click the downloaded file
+2. **Installation Options**:

+   **Option A: Full Installation (Recommended)**:
+   - Run `No More Password Setup 1.0.0.exe`
    - Follow the installation wizard
    - Choose installation directory
+   - Create desktop and start menu shortcuts
    - Complete the installation

+   **Option B: Portable Version**:
+   - Download `No More Password.exe` from the release
+   - Place it in your desired folder
+   - Run directly without installation

 3. **Configure the client**:
    - Open the C-Client application